zazer0/gcp-ai-security-lab/README.md

 # gcp-ctf-workshop

+> [!WARNING]
+> This CTF setup will create a misconfigured GCP project that is vulnerable to the internet.
+> Don't spin this up in a production environment.

 This repository contains the code used to set up the infrastructure for our BSides NY 2024 workshop "A hitchhiker's guide to a Google Cloud CTF"

 You can use this setup if you want to experiment with the challenges in your own GCP project.